Interurban: United States

-The development of interurbans in the late nineteenth century resulted from the convergence of two trends: improvements in electric traction, and an untapped demand for transportation in rural areas, particularly in the Midwestern United States.
+The development of interurbans in the late 19th century resulted from the convergence of two trends: improvements in electric traction and an untapped demand for transportation in rural areas, particularly in the Midwestern United States.
 The 1880s saw the first successful deployments of electric traction in streetcar systems.
-Most of these built on the pioneering work of Frank J. Sprague, who developed an improved method for mounting an electric traction motor and using a trolley pole for pickup.
-Sprague's work led to widespread acceptance of electric traction for streetcar operations and end of horse-drawn trams.
+Most of these built on the pioneering work of Frank J. Sprague, who had developed an improved method for mounting an electric traction motor and using a trolley pole for pickup.
+Sprague's work led to widespread acceptance of electric traction for streetcar operations and the end of horse-drawn trams.

-The late nineteenth-century United States witnessed a boom in agriculture which lasted through the First World War, but transportation in rural areas was inadequate.
+The late 19th-century United States witnessed a boom in agriculture that lasted through the World War I, but transportation in rural areas was inadequate.
 Conventional steam railroads made limited stops, mostly in towns.
-These were supplemented by horse and buggies and steamboats, both of which were slow and the latter of which was restricted to navigable rivers.
+These were supplemented by horse and buggies and steamboats, both of which were slow and the latter of which were restricted to navigable rivers.
 The increased capacity and profitability of the city street railroads offered the possibility of extending them into the countryside to reach new markets, even linking to other towns.
 The first interurban to emerge in the United States was the Newark and Granville Street Railway in Ohio, which opened in 1889.
 It was not a major success, but others followed.
 The development of the automobile was then in its infancy, and to many investors interurbans appeared to be the future of local transportation.

-Growth

-From 1900 to 1916, large networks of interurban lines was constructed across the United States, particularly in the states of Indiana, Ohio, Pennsylvania, Illinois, Iowa, Utah, and California.
+From 1900 to 1916, large networks of interurban lines were constructed across the United States, particularly in the states of Indiana, Ohio, Pennsylvania, Illinois, Iowa, Utah, and California.
 In 1900, 2107 mi of interurban track existed, but by 1916, this had increased to 15580 mi, a seven-fold expansion.
-At one point in time beginning in 1901, it was possible to travel from Elkhart Lake, Wisconsin to Little Falls, New York exclusively by interurban.
-During this expansion, in the regions where they operated, particularly in Ohio and Indiana, "...they almost destroyed the local passenger service of the steam railroad."
+Beginning in 1901, it was possible to travel from Elkhart Lake, Wisconsin, to Little Falls, New York, exclusively by interurban.
+During this expansion, "...they almost destroyed the local passenger service of the steam railroad" in the regions where they operated, particularly in Ohio and Indiana.
 To show how exceptionally busy the interurbans radiating from Indianapolis were in 1926, the immense Indianapolis Traction Terminal (nine roof covered tracks and loading platforms) scheduled 500 trains in and out daily and moved 7 million passengers that year.
 At their peak the interurbans were the fifth-largest industry in the United States.

+Europe

-In Belgium, a sprawling, nation-wide system of narrow-gauge vicinal tramways have been built by the NMVB / SNCV to provide transport to smaller towns across the country with the first section opening in 1885.
+In Belgium, a sprawling, nation-wide system of narrow-gauge vicinal tramways have been built by the NMVB / SNCV to provide transport to smaller towns across the country; the first section opened in 1885.
 These lines were either electrically operated or run with diesel tramcars, included numerous street-running sections, and inter-operated with local tram networks in the larger cities.
-Similar to Belgium, a large network of interurbans was constructed in the Netherlands in the early 1900s called streektramlijnen.
+Similar to Belgium, Netherlands constructed a large network of interurbans in the early 1900s called streektramlijnen.